ao222/branching-out/Reports/rough-draft-report-1.md

 ## Methods

 I begin by exploring models using PyCaret.
-"PyCaret is an Python library which automates much of the machine learning workflow.
+PyCaret is a Python library which automates much of the machine learning workflow.
 I use it to build and evaluate many predictive models.
 I chose the overall homeless population per capita as the target variable.
-I intend to examine the best performing models in more depth.
+I will manually examine the best performing models in more depth.
 Below is a leaderboard created by my [PyCaret run](https://github.com/ao222/branching-out/blob/32f90c1ebc2594879b1f5dad41c87ec1142d5b06/Misc/automl.ipynb).

 ### Leaderboard
 Model|MAE|MSE|RMSE|R2|RMSLE|MAPE|TT (Sec)